Top 10 Most Expensive RV Repairs

 RV owners rely extensively on their electrical systems.
 You’re constantly putting strain on the individual components that make up the electrical assembly for both driving and camping.

 Troubleshooting these problems can carry hefty costs.
-For example, one of the most common electrical problems involves the power inverter, which converts and transfers 12 DC electricity from your RV’s batteries into 120V AC electricity to power your appliances.
+For example, one of the most common RV electrical problems involves the power inverter, which converts and transfers 12 DC electricity from your RV’s batteries into 120V AC electricity to power your appliances.
 Power inverters issues are common, and repairs can cost $1500 to $8000.

 Slide-outs are a huge draw for the additional space they provide.
 But both motorhomes and travel trailers with slides are subject to mechanical and electrical issues.
-Slide-out repairs cost from $500 to $5,000 and having one go bad on the road while extended can carry additional costs to have a service technician come to you.
+RV slide-out repairs cost from $500 to $5,000 and having one go bad on the road while extended can carry additional costs to have a service technician come to you.

 3. Auxiliary generator